Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 The script writes a tab separated value formated text file with

-ISO 8601 date and time to a micro-SD card and optionally uses UTC time.
+ISO 8601 date and time.
 This format is compatible with python's pandas

 and plotly packages as well as with spreadsheet processing.